By Cynthia Blair

 Other water sports on Tahiti include dolphin watches, stingray feedings, and shark feedings.
-Some hotels, like the Intercontinental Resort and Spa Moorea (check rates), have their own catamaran for daytime excursions or sunset cruises.
+Some hotels, like the Intercontinental Resort and Spa Moorea, have their own catamaran for daytime excursions or sunset cruises.

 Under the Sea

 Even those who prefer to stay dry can view the awesome underwater activity.
 At the Intercontinental Resort and Spa on Moorea, visitors can walk along the ocean floor by wearing helmets that enable them to breathe underwater.
-Tour companies offer trips on the Aquascope, a glass-bottomed submarine that enables passengers to sit deep below the water’s surface.
+Tour companies offer trips on the aquascope, a glass-bottomed boat with a panoramic room situated under the bridge.